 — Sher Her, '14, Biology

-The First Year Development Program (FYDP), a year-long program for select students, begins with a six-day intensive learning experience that introduces students to college life.
-Students will attend a mini-course on critical reading, thinking, and writing taught by two experienced faculty.
+The First Year Development Program (FYDP), a fall semester program for select students, begins with a six-day intensive learning experience that introduces students to college life.
+Students will attend a mini-course on critical reading, thinking and writing taught by two experienced faculty.

-Additionally, students will learn about the challenges of transitioning to college, including living in a dorm and caring for oneself mentally and physically, as well as academic success strategies, such as time management, test taking, effective reading, and note taking.
-Study time and social activities facilitated by upper students will offer students time to get to know other students, including successful upper-class students.
+Additionally, students will learn about the challenges of transitioning to college, including living in a dorm and caring for oneself mentally and physically, as well as academic success strategies, such as time management, test taking, effective reading and note-taking.
+Additionally, study time and social activities led by upperclass students allow students to get to know other students.

 This orientation is by invitation only.
 Failure to attend any component of orientation will result in the failure of Academic Orientation and withdrawal from fall semester.